joelpt/quickfort/README.md

     Alt+R -> 2e 2s rotcw 2e fliph flipv 2s

-For extra credit: how would you reverse the whirlpool pattern to proceed in a counterclockwise fashion?
+For extra credit: how would you reverse the whirlpool transform to proceed in a counterclockwise fashion (starting with `rotccw`)?

 Advanced transformations: multiple Z-levels